Cognitive and Information Sciences

 Who I am

-I am an Associate Professor of Cognitive & Information Sciences and faculty in the Quantitative and Systems Biology graduate program at UC Merced, where I am also affiliated with the Center for Analytic Political Engagement and the Center for Interdisciplinary Neuroscience.
+I am a Professor of Cognitive & Information Sciences and faculty in the Quantitative and Systems Biology graduate program at UC Merced, where I am also affiliated with the Center for Analytic Political Engagement and the Center for Interdisciplinary Neuroscience.
 Extramurally, I am an External Professor at the Santa Fe Institute.

 What I do